milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-08-25.md

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/mapping-strain.png)

-I love maps that just show the data and some supporting things ( in this case rivers) that do not interfere too much with the data.
+I love maps that just show the data and only a few supporting items that do not interfere too much with the data.
+The rivers are a great addition but have a very light blue and are important for the data since we're talking about water stress.
+I'm curious about the use of labels.
+Only a few states are labeled and I can not figure out why they choose them.

 [https://www.washingtonpost.com/climate-environment/2019/08/06/mapping-strain-our-water/?noredirect=on](https://www.washingtonpost.com/climate-environment/2019/08/06/mapping-strain-our-water/?noredirect=on "https://www.washingtonpost.com/climate-environment/2019/08/06/mapping-strain-our-water/?noredirect=on")